iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 This section is non-normative.

-- **Security**: implementors should ensure the presentation is transmitted over an encrypted channel etc. (TODO mention/link to DIDComm encryption?)
+- **Security**: implementors SHOULD transmit the presentation over an encrypted channel etc. (TODO mention/link to DIDComm encryption?)
-- **Authentication**: it is recommended to use the authentication protocol (TODO link?) for once-off authentication, or sender-authenticated encryption (TODO link?) for continuous authentication of both parties in the DIDComm thread.
-Signatures (`proof` fields) should not be relied upon for this (TODO link?).
+- **Authentication**: it is RECOMMENDED to use either the authentication protocol (TODO link?) for once-off authentication, or sender-authenticated encryption (TODO link?) for continuous authentication of both parties in the DIDComm thread.
+Signatures (`proof` fields) SHOULD NOT be relied upon for this (TODO link?).
 - **Authorisation**: establishing whether either party is allowed to request/offer presentations is an application-level concern.
 - **Validation**: apart from verifying the presentation and credentials are signed by a trusted issuer, how credential subject matter fields are checked for disputes is out-of-scope.